Red Hat Training

 NoteYou can also press the Tab key to edit the kernel parameters.
 Kernel parameters must be separated by a space, and you can boot the system using the specified kernel parameters by pressing the Enter key.
 Press the Esc key to clear any changes to the kernel parameters and return to the boot menu.

-- Select a language, and click.
+- Select a language, and click Continue.

 ImportantRed Hat strongly recommends using the Automatically configure partitioning option.

 NoteFor information on preserving local storage domains when reinstalling RHVH, see Upgrading to RHVH While Preserving Local Storage in the Upgrade Guide.

 - Select a network from the Network & Host Name screen and click Configure... to configure the connection details.
 Enter a host name in the Host name field, and click Done.

 - Optionally configure Language Support, Security Policy, and Kdump.
 See Installing Using Anaconda in the Red Hat Enterprise Linux 7 Installation Guide for more information on each of the sections in the Installation Summary screen.

 - Set a root password and, optionally, create an additional user while RHVH installs.

 WarningRed Hat strongly recommends not creating untrusted users on RHVH, as this can lead to exploitation of local security vulnerabilities.

 imgbase-motd.serviceperforms a health check on the host and displays the result when you log in on the command line.
 The message